-The PAHAF program provides assistance for the following mortgage and housing-related expenses incurred since January 1, 2020, to address mortgage delinquencies and avoid default, foreclosure, and displacement as a result of COVID-19 pandemic related financial hardships.
-The maximum amount of assistance for any homeowner under the PAHAF is $30,000.
-As of the launch of the full program on February 1, 2022, each type of PAHAF assistance can only be received once per household.
-Applicants for all types of assistance except for forward mortgage must be at least 30 days past due on the mortgage payments and/or housing-related expenses for which they are requesting PAHAF assistance to qualify.
+The PAHAF program provides assistance for the following mortgage and housing-related expenses, to address mortgage delinquencies and avoid default, foreclosure, and displacement as a result of COVID-19 pandemic related financial hardships.
+The maximum amount of assistance for any homeowner under the PAHAF is $50,000 as of October 28, 2022.

-Provides funds to bring a first mortgage current and to pay other housing-related costs, such as taxes and insurance, if included in the mortgage payment, related to a period of forbearance, delinquency, or up to the maximum per household assistance cap of the lesser of $30,000.
+Provides funds to bring a first mortgage current and to pay other housing-related costs, such as taxes and insurance, if included in the mortgage payment, related to a period of forbearance, delinquency, or up to the maximum per household assistance cap of the lesser of $50,000.
 Note: PAHAF does not cover payments for principal reductions on completed loan modifications or partial claims.
 PAHAF also does not cover balloon payments.

 Forward Mortgage Payment

 Provides funds for past due property taxes, reverse mortgage insurance premiums, homeowner association (HOA) fees, condominium fees, or common charges that put ownership of the property at-risk including mortgage foreclosures and displacement of homeowners.
-Maximum assistance falls under the maximum cap of $30,000 and
+Maximum assistance falls under the maximum cap of $50,000 and

-- $8,000 for delinquent property taxes
+- $14,000 for delinquent property taxes

-- $3,000 for insurance premiums
+- $3,000 for delinquent insurance premiums

 - $5,000 for delinquent homeowner/condominium fees

 Provides funds to resolve delinquent payments for utility services, including electric, heating/fuel, water, and/or sewer bills, and other related utility costs, particularly for those utility bills where no program currently exists in the Commonwealth, and that there is imminent loss of utility disconnection, liens, possible foreclosure, or homeowner displacement.
 Utility assistance may be available in combination with mortgage reinstatement and mortgage payment assistance or as a standalone option for homeowners without a mortgage.
-The maximum utility assistance is capped at $8,000.
+The maximum utility assistance is capped at $10,000.